quantum-kite/kite/docs/documentation/calculation.md

 The target function currently available are:

 * [`#!python dos`][calculation-dos]
-  : calculate the local dentist of states
+  : Calculate the global density of states (DoS) as a function of energy.
 * [`#!python ldos`][calculation-ldos]
-  : calculate the local dentist of states
+  : Calculate the local density of states (LDoS) as a function of energy [for a set of lattice positions].
 * [`#!python arpes`][calculation-arpes]
-  : calculate the spectral distribution
+  : Calculate the ARPES response.
 * [`#!python gaussian_wave_packet`][calculation-gaussian_wave_packet]
-  : calculate the propagation of a guassian wave packet
+  : Calculate the propagation of a gaussian wave-packet.
 * [`#!python conductivity_dc`][calculation-conductivity_dc]
-  : calculate the DC conductivity
+  : Calculate the DC conductivity.
 * [`#!python conductivity_optical`][calculation-conductivity_optical]
-  : calculate the optical conductivity
+  : Calculate the linear optical conductivity as a function of frequency.
 * [`#!python conductivity_optical_nonlinear`][calculation-conductivity_optical_nonlinear]
-  : calculate the optical nonlinear conductivity
+  : Calculate the 2nd-order nonlinear optical conductivity.
 * [`#!python singleshot_conductivity_dc`][calculation-singleshot_conductivity_dc]
-  : calculate the optical conductivity
+  : Calculate the longitudinal DC conductivity for a set of Fermi energies [uses the $\propto\mathcal{O}(N)$ single-shot method].

     !!!
 Info "Processing the output of `#!python singleshot_conductivity_dc()`"